MubasharAli7390/fCC-RPG-Creature-Search-App-Project/README.md

 # fCC-RPG-Creature-Search-App-Project
 This is a project I made for the fCC Legacy JavaScript Algorithms and Data Structures V8 Certification.
+This is the 5th and last project for the certification.
+The other 4 projects are also uploaded to my profile but the name of the certifcation mentioned in their (the rest of the 4 projects) is simply "JavaScript algorithms and Data Structures" because fCC changed the name of the certifiation afterwords.